kaustuv-d/Algomate/README.md

    - Open your web browser and navigate to `http://localhost:8000` to use Algomate.

 Following these instructions, you can set up and run the Algomate app on your local machine.
+## Deployment
+This app is deployed using Vercel.
+Vercel provides a seamless experience for deploying and managing applications with ease.

 ## Creators:
 - Kaustuv Devmishra (Mechanical Engineering Dept., IIT Indore)